 $ lighthouse --help and see the

-As Eth2 relies upon the Eth1 chain for validator on-boarding and eventually Eth1 may use the Eth2 chain as a finality gadget, all Eth2 validators must have a connection to an Eth1 node.
+Since Eth2 relies upon the Eth1 chain for validator on-boarding, all Eth2 validators must have a connection to an Eth1 node.

-We provide instructions for using Geth (this is, by chance, what we ended up testing with), but you could use any client that implements the JSON RPC via HTTP.
-At least for Geth, a fast-synced node is sufficient.
+We provide instructions for using Geth (the Eth1 client that, by chance, we ended up testing with), but you could use any client that implements the JSON RPC via HTTP.
+A fast-synced node should be sufficient.

-Install geth and then use this command (or equivalent) to start your Eth1 node:
+Once you have geth installed, use this command to start your Eth1 node: